 Other vertical gardening kits fail because they move away from Mother Nature.
+Growing in soil brings flavors and nutrition and that is how all Varden kitchen garden systems work.
 Many kitchen garden starter kits, for example, come in clay pots or mason jars.
 The issue with using these small planters to grow herbs is that they can’t give roots the room they need to thrive; they are also notorious for trapping excess moisture, increasing the chances of harmful mold growth.
 Other popular indoor gardening alternatives, such as hydroponic systems, might produce plants easily, but they aren’t very eco-friendly — they require excessive amounts of water, chemicals, and energy to function.

 Return to nature and see the healthier, tastier results in no time.